checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 ### Developing on Windows

 We are doing the development work for Checked C on Windows.
-We have a few recommendation for developing clang on Windows using Visual Studio.
+We have a few recommendations for developing clang on Windows using Visual Studio.

 You will need to install the following before building: